 Seven days at standard conditions, followed by 7 days in a chamber controlled at 38 °C ± 2 °C, 95 percent relative humidity; and again for 7 days at standard conditions.

-B-4.2.4 At the end of the 21-day curing period, proceed as described in B-4.1.3 (see Notes 2 and 3).
+B-4.2.4 At the end of the 21 day curing period, proceed as described in B-4.1.3 (see Notes 2 and 3).

-NOTE – The manufacturer may request combinations of temperature and relative humidity for curing purposes other than those specified provided that:
+NOTE — The manufacturer may request combinations of temperature and relative humidity for curing purposes other than those specified provided that:

-the curing period is no longer than 21 days and
+the curing period is no longer than 21 days; and

 the temperature does not exceed 50 °C.